demetresfytanides/iBEP/README.md

 The updated formulation replaces the traditional uniform mixing-length assumption within the canopy, providing a more physically realistic representation of turbulent exchange in urban street canyons.
 This improvement directly addresses long-standing limitations in predicting street-level heat exposure, humidity variability, and cooling energy demand in heterogeneous urban environments.

 This repository includes:
-- WRF modifications implementing the improved BEP module.
+- WRF modifications implementing the new BEP module.
 - A standalone 1D column model used for development, verification, and sensitivity testing.

 ---

 ## Scientific Basis

-The improved BEP scheme is grounded in:
+The new BEP scheme is grounded in:

 1. **High-resolution LES using nek5000/nekRS**
    LES simulations spanning a wide range of urban morphologies—plan-area density, aspect ratio, and building configuration—were used to derive and verify the non-monotonic vertical structure of mixing length within the canopy.